Cleveland Browns vs. Baltimore Ravens NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Ravens stats and trends

-- In Baltimore's 12 games this season, it has six wins against the spread.

-- The Ravens covered the spread in their only game when underdogs by 2.5 points or more.
+- The Ravens have been underdogs by 3 points or more once this season and covered the spread.

-- Baltimore's games this year have hit the over on five of 14 set point totals (35.7%).
+- Baltimore's games this year have gone over the point total five times in 12 opportunities (41.7%).

-- Baltimore is 3-3 against the spread and 5-1 overall when the team records more than 22.3 points.
+- Baltimore is 3-3 against the spread and 5-1 overall when the team puts up more than 22.3 points.

-- Baltimore is 3-7 against the spread and 6-3 overall when the team piles up over 315.6 yards.
+- Baltimore is 3-6 against the spread and 6-3 overall when the team totals over 315.6 yards.

-- The Ravens have turned the ball over four more times (18 total) than the Browns have forced a turnover (14) this season.

 Home and road insights

-- Cleveland has two wins against the spread, and is 4-2 overall, at home this season.
+- Cleveland has covered the spread twice at home, and is 4-2 overall there, this year.

-- Cleveland has gone over the total twice in six home games this season.
+- This season, in six home games, Cleveland has gone over the total twice.

-- On the road, Baltimore has two wins against the spread and is 3-4 overall.
+- Baltimore has two wins against the spread, and is 3-3 overall, away from home.

-- This year, in seven away games, Baltimore has gone over the total once.
+- In six away games this season, Baltimore has hit the over once.

-- The average point total in Ravens away games this season is 45.9 points, 2.9 more than this outing's over/under (43).
+- The average point total in Ravens away games this season is 45.9 points, 3.4 more than this matchup's over/under (42.5).

 Powered by Data Skrive.